 Step 1.
 Learn about your family heritage.
 What countries did your grandparents or great grandparents come from.
 Talk to them or find out from your parents about the stories they have in immigrating to the United States.
 What was life like in their native counties, what were some of their traditions?

 Step 2.
-Keep a Global or a World Map close by!
+Keep a Globe or a World Map close by!
 Every time you hear are country you are not sure of it's location, find it on the map.
 Soon, the world will become very familiar.

 Step 3.
 Make learning a second language a top priority as early as possible.
-They state that one of the reason U.S. students are so poor in second languages is that we start to learn them too late in our development.
+They state that one of the reasons U.S. students are so poor in second languages is that we start to learn them too late in our development.